torproject/tor/doc/HACKING/Fuzzing.md

 To run the fuzzing test cases in a deterministic fashion, use: make fuzz

+  [I've turned this off for now. - NM]

+To build the fuzzing harness binaries, use: make fuzzers

 == Guided Fuzzing with AFL

 There is no HTTPS, hash, or signature for American Fuzzy Lop's source code, so